 Starting Your Search

-- Off-Campus Housing Finder - Find apartments, houses and UM roommates.
+- The ASUM Renter Center's Housing Finder - Find apartments, houses and UM roommates.
 The roommate section is only available to UM students.
 Also, find and post furniture and appliances!

 - Craigslist - It is free to use.
 We hear of many scams.
 NEVER give money or personal information (even to a 3rd party site for a "credit report") until you have seen the inside of the rental IN PERSON.
 This is difficult for many out-of-state residents.
 Start your search before you leave Missoula in the Spring or come back for a visit.